MiracleWorkers/flutter_remixicon/README.md

   color: Colors.yellow
 )
 ```
-> You can go to the [official website](https://remixicon.com/) to find the icon you want, and then use MIcon.iconName to get it; To prevent dart naming conflicts, the $ symbol is added before the icon name prefixed with a number, and then converted to a camel naming
+> You can go to the [official website](https://remixicon.com/) to find the icon you want, and then use MIcon.iconName to get it;
-eg: 4k-fill => $4kFill;  account-box-fill => accountBoxFill;